 Our philosophy is the mother is having the baby.
-Village Maternity NYC midwives’ job is to help her.
-We are a source of information and support but the mother is the leader.
+Village Maternity midwives’ job is to help her.
+We are a source of information and support, but the mother is the leader.
 Of course, if you are floundering, we are there with comfort and suggestions.
 If there is the potential for harm, we are responsible for the safety of your birth.
-Yet, mothers know instinctively how to do this.
+Yet, mothers instinctively know how to do this.
 Village Maternity has all the high-tech benefits of modern obstetrics.

 Metropolitan Hospital shares a long tradition of midwifery care and support for physiological birth.
 It has among the lowest cesarean delivery rates of any hospital in Manhattan with outcomes equivalent or better.
 Metropolitan offers showers or tubs in every labor room for hydrotherapy and inhaled nitrous oxide as an option for pain management.
 It offers epidurals.
 Metropolitan has telemetry so you can move about freely even when continuous fetal monitoring is required for safety in active labor.
-There is a Level 3 Neonatal Intensive Care Unit and also an ACOG Board Certified attending obstetrician available any time the midwife needs assistance with a problem during the birth.
+There is a Level 3 Neonatal Intensive Care Unit, and ACOG Board Certified attending obstetrician available any time the midwife needs assistance with a problem during the birth.

 World Health Organization accredits Metropolitan Hospital as “Baby-Friendly” designation promising no separation of mother and baby except for medical indications.
 A full-time lactation consultant promotes and facilitates breastfeeding.
 All staff has special training in assisting breastfeeding.
 You and baby will have a private room together with a pull-out couch for the father or other support person wishing to spend the night.
 Lastly, there are no visiting hours or restrictions for your chosen support team.

 Village Maternity’s NYC midwives and doctors collaborate to aid in uncomplicated pregnancy and birth.
 Yet, nature and history have taught us that sometimes there are complications.